Intercity Cycleway

 The section between Macquarie Point and New Town Rivulet is managed by the City of Hobart.

-Section 1 - Hobart Regatta Grounds and New Town Rivulet.
+Section 2 - Regatta Grounds to New Town Rivulet

 Glenorchy City Council manages the cycleway north of New Town Rivulet.